 In order to increase the buoyancy of K21 infantry fighting vehicles, inflatable cylinders were installed behind the onboard screens.
 Interestingly, Doosan introduced the DST in 2013 year as a concept for a K21 chassis with a CMI Defense XC-8 tower, armed with a Cockerill 105-mm cannon.

 The Doosan DST company completed the production of K200A1 armored personnel carriers for the South Korean army, but with a view to modernizing outdated BTRs, K200 presented the K2015A200 vehicle with a single tower at the ADEX 1 exhibition.
 Doosan DST is cooperating with the Belgian CMI Defense on this tower, and the head of the foreign office of this company said that this tower can accept 20-mm, 25-mm or 30-mm gun.
 The 13,2 ton machine also features Soucy rubber tracks, which reduce vibrations and noise.

-Doosan DST is currently developing a 14-ton 120-mm mobile mortar K200A1 with a semi-automatic weapon system, which will be provided by S & T Dynamics.
-Also, on the basis of K200A1, a new intelligence machine, the OMP, has been developed, the production of which will begin this year.
+Doosan DST is currently developing the K14A120 200-ton 1mm mobile mortar with a semi-automatic weapon system, which will be provided by S&T Dynamics.
+Also on the basis of the K200A1, a new WMD reconnaissance vehicle has been developed, the production of which will begin this year.